 The women were willing to have their photos taken, but It was impossible to get them to smile.
 That didn’t stop me, though.
 You can see that their ethnic dress is quite different from typical Arab attire.
 (Kurdish women have a different fashion style, as well.)

 Lalish is full of unique, cone-shaped rooftops,.
 They are all topped with a round ball which represents the sun shining down on Earth.
 The pleated sides mimick rays of sunlight.

-I never got a chance to photograph the rooftops, because just as Karwan brought us onto a rooftop with the best viewpoint in town, I saw a pretty little girl, with kohl-rimmed eyes, watching us.
-Apparently, she found us the curious western tourists with cameras just as interesting as we did her culture!
+I never got a chance to photograph the rooftops.
+Just as Karwan guided us onto a rooftop with the best viewpoint in town, I saw a pretty little girl, with kohl-rimmed eyes, watching us.
+Apparently, she found us the curious western tourists with cameras just as interesting as we did her!

 I stooped down and held out my camera to show her an on-screen image I had taken, and her smile told me that she was fascinated.
 Moments later, a boy and his father approached.
 “Karwan,” I called, “would you please ask him if I can take a photo of his daughter?
 She has such beautiful eyes.”

 Papa was proud and happy to oblige.
 In the blink of an eye, the family was happily posing for us.
 What a wonderful experience!

 Tea with Yazidis

 It was getting late and we needed to get going.
 On our way out of town, we resisted the temptation to photograph a couple of women with a metal kettle.
 But then a man called to Karwan from his porch.
 Karwan stopped and turned to us.

 “Would you guys like to have tea with them?” he asked.
 “They have just invited us.”